ereio/icacoe-react-native/readme.md

 ## Improvements (with more time)

+With additional time, I would have liked to add the following:

 - Pick which user goes first on home screen
 - See how many times each player type has won (or tied) on score board
 - Clean up some rough code
 - Testing domain logic (within the redux store and actions)
+- eslintrc.js with rules formatted to desired code styling (editor agnostic code styleguide)
+  - airbnb's probably
+- extract react-navigation out to an isolated component alongside the view as index.js (similar to the store index.js)
+- setup dotenv for development or staging environment config (if remote apis or demo data was available)
+- add a nice icon
+- actual UI/UX stuff